-This Puglia tour is suitable to anyone with a minimum of training to the bicycle.
-The daily mileage goes from 20 to 35 daily kilometers, with programmed pauses for visits and refreshments.
+This Puglia bike tour is suitable to anyone with a minimum of training to the bicycle.
+The daily mileage goes from 20 to 35 daily kilometers, and you can stop at your leisure, or according to our advice, for visits and refreshments..

 The bike will be a way to work off the good food and enjoy the many landscapes offered by this land.
 There will also be strictly cultural moments and the possibility of a refreshing swim in the clear sea of Puglia.

-The tour offers accommodation in charming trulli, masseria and 4* hotel.
+The tour offers accommodation in charming trulli and 4* hotel.

 All rooms are ensuite.